socheatsok78/comlink-loader/README.md

 ### Factory Mode (default)

-In the example below, there are two changes we must make in order to import `MyClass` within a Worker via `comlink-loader`.
+In the example below, there are two changes we must make in order to import `MyClass` within a Worker via `@socheatsok78/sharedworker-loader`.

 1. instantiation and method calls must be prefixed with `await`, since everything is inherently asynchronous.
-2. the value we import from `comlink-loader!./my-class` is now a function that returns our module exports.
+2. the value we import from `@socheatsok78/sharedworker-loader!./my-class` is now a function that returns our module exports.
     > Calling this function creates a new instance of the Worker.

-**my-class.js**: _(gets moved into a worker)_
+**my-class.js**: _(gets moved into a shared worker)_

 ```js
 // Dependencies get bundled into the worker: